ZaneH/kg/content/code/overview/using-a-terminal.md

 The terminal (or "CLI") is an essential part of coding.
 It's a way to interact with your computer using "shell" commands.

-There are various shells, but the most common one is called "bash."
-Windows uses a different shell called "cmd" or "powershell."
-Mac and Linux use bash.
-Knowing them all is useful, but bash is where I'd start.
+There are various shells, but the most popular one is called Bash.
+Windows has its own variation, PowerShell or Command Prompt.

 ### Why Use a Terminal?